EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 GPIO6-11	SPI Flash

 GPIO0		Bootloader button
-GPIO2		Usually an on board LED, not used currently GPIO9/10	Used in QIO Flash mode, otherwise not used GPIO16		Deep sleep wakeup, not used
+GPIO2		Usually an on board LED, used for W5500 reset GPIO9/10	Used in QIO Flash mode, otherwise not used GPIO16		Deep sleep wakeup, not used